mousepawmedia/devdocs/source/network/phabricator.rst

 Phabricator.
 It's useful for letting people know when you are and aren't available.

+.. _phab_calendar_create:

 Creating an Event
 ----------------------------------

-You can create a new event by clicking on a day and a timeslot, or by clicking :guilabel:`Create Event`.
+You can create a new event by clicking on :guilabel:`Create Event` and selecting an event type.
+There are three types:

+* :guilabel:`Create Event` is for your run-of-the-mill event, especially the in-person variety.

+* :guilabel:`Create Event [Reserve Jitsi]` is for any meeting which will use our Jitsi meeting rooms.
+This allows us to prevent schedule conflicts in the meeting room.

+* :guilabel:`Create Hiring Event` is only for Hiring-related events.
+If you aren't a pare of the Hiring team, this will be hidden from you.

 Then, fill out the form.

 * The event Name should describe the event briefly.
 "Programming Meeting", "Anari Planning", or "1-on-1: Sergio/Andrew" are a few examples.